 I used tofu as an egg substitute in my pumpkin pie and it created a texture that was supremely silky.
 Trust me, once you try this vegan pumpkin pie, you'll never want to go back to the unhealthy one you were used to.

-I’m just going to get on with the recipe now.
-For a great variation on a pumpkin dessert, be sure to check out my Pumpkin Cheesecake.
+I'm just going to get on with the recipe now.
+For a great variation on a pumpkin dessert, be sure to check out my Vegan Pumpkin Cheesecake Cupcakes.

 - 1 tsp sugar